chiroptical/pytorch-cpp-experiments/README.md

 Next Steps
 ----------

-- Get a basic class built for building a model
+- Get a basic class built for running a model
 - Wrap class in pybind11
 - Call pybind11 wrapped model with actual Torch inputs
 - Benchmark for any differences